tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ## Settlement flow

-Batches of funds transfer transactions are processed at 1100 PST (AM) each day.
+Batches of credit card transactions can be processed immediately, on upload, or they can be scheduled to be processed on a certain date.
+Scheduled batches of credit card transactions are processed at 0600 PST (AM) each day.

+Batches of funds transfer transactions take multiple days to process.
+Batches submitted before 1100 PST (AM) can be scheduled to begin processing on the same day.
 Batches submitted after this time will be processed the following day.

-Batches of credit card transactions are processed at 0600 PST (AM) each day.
-You also have the option to have card transactions processed immediately, on upload.

 ### Funds transfers